Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Results on simulations

 We can reduce the impact of the NN stochasticity by taking, for each test map, the ensemble average of the $\tau$ estimates over the 100 trained NNs.
 By doing so, for the case with $f_{\rm sky}=0.5$ and input $\tau=0.06$, we find $\sigma(\tau_{\rm NN})\simeq 0.0054$ for Gaussian models applied to Gaussian maps and $\sigma(\tau_{\rm NN})\simeq 0.0083$ for retrained models applied to \srolltwo{} simulations.

-We also evaluate the correlation coefficient between the predictions of pairs of models $(j,k)$, tested on the same 10,000 simulations, for both Gaussian and \srolltwo{} training and testing, respectively.
-In both cases, we find $\rho_{jk}\simeq 0.84$, in agreement with what is expected if Equation~\eqref{eq:NNerror_model} holds and the models' epistemic errors are uncorrelated, ${\rm Cov}(\Delta^j_{\rm NN},\Delta^k_{\rm NN})=\delta^{\mathcal{K}}_{jk}\sigma^2(\Delta_{\rm NN})$.
-In the following section we apply our CNN models to \planck{} maps to infer the value of $\tau$ from data, estimating its uncertainty from simulations and using the ensemble average over 100 trained models to reduce the impact of the NN stochasticity.
+We also evaluated the correlation coefficient between the predictions of pairs of models $(j,k)$, tested on the same 10,000 simulations, for both Gaussian and \srolltwo{} training and testing, respectively.
+In both cases, we find $\rho_{jk}\simeq 0.84$, in agreement with what is expected if Eq.~\eqref{eq:NNerror_model} holds and the models' epistemic errors are uncorrelated, ${\rm Cov}(\Delta^j_{\rm NN},\Delta^k_{\rm NN})=\delta^{\mathcal{K}}_{jk}\sigma^2(\Delta_{\rm NN})$.
+In the following section we describe how we applied our CNN models to \planck{} maps to infer the value of $\tau$ from data, estimating its uncertainty from simulations and using the ensemble average over 100 trained models to reduce the impact of the NN stochasticity.